 The SEC rules provide that the Company does not have to disclose confidential financial information if doing so would result in competitive harm to the Company.
-The specified cumulative non-GAAP EPS targets are maintained by the Company as confidential and proprietary information and, therefore, the Human Resources Committee believes that disclosure of such information prior to completion of the performance period would result in competitive harm to the Company.
+The specified non-GAAP EPS targets for 2022 and 2023 are maintained by the Company as confidential and proprietary information and, therefore, the Human Resources Committee believes that disclosure of such information prior to completion of the performance period would result in competitive harm to the Company.

-The following table sets forth the Company's TSR performance and payout range for 2020 grants measured over the period of January 1, 2020 to December 31, 2022, relative to the TSR of the S&P 500 companies:
+The following table sets forth the Company's TSR performance and payout range for 2020 grants measured over the period of January 1, 2021 to December 31, 2023, relative to the TSR of the S&P 500 companies:

 TSR(1)(2) Threshold Target Maximum

-Percentile of Peer Group 25th 50th 75th
+Percentile of Peer Group 25 th 50th 75th

 Payout 50% 100% 200%

-(1) TSR is defined to include stock price appreciation and dividends paid over the relevant period.

-(2) Measurement period of December 31, 2019 to December 31, 2022.
+- (1) TSR is defined to include stock price appreciation and dividends paid over the relevant period. - (2) Measurement period of January 1, 2021 to December 31, 2023.

 The actual number of shares awarded is calculated by interpolating the actual performance between the various target levels on a straight-line basis.
 PRSUs were granted with dividend equivalent rights subject to the same conditions and vesting periods as the PRSUs.
-Further details regarding PRSU grants to the 2020 NEOs are provided below under "Executive Compensation Tables - 2020 Grants of Plan-Based Awards."
+Further details regarding PRSU grants to the 2021 NEOs are provided below under "Executive Compensation Tables - 2021 Grants of Plan-Based Awards."